JosephmBassey/Tech-Dev/README.md

-# A repo I used to teach fellow collegues in school how to collaborate and contribute to open source using git and GitHub
+# A repo I used to teach fellow colleagues in school how to collaborate and contribute to open source using git and GitHub

 #Steps